 If you’re struggling with choosing a theme for your Black History camp, you could always use the box as a guide.
 Check out the theme that you received and then follow steps 1-5.
 Plus, this is a great idea for teaching Black History 365.

 Want more great ideas to celebrate Black History?
-Check out our 3-month Black History is American History membership perfect for the summer months.
+Check out our full Black History curriculum options perfect for the summer months.